Quantum origin of the primordial fluctuation spectrum and its statistics: Further Statistical Aspects

 \subsection{The new outlook on non-Gaussianities}

-In this section we discuss the aspects that need modification in the study of primordial non-Gaussianities in view of the approach we have been discussing to the origin of the primordial fluctuations.
+In this section, we discuss the aspects that need modification in the study of primordial non-Gaussianities, in view of the approach we have been discussing to the origin of the primordial fluctuations.

-The first point we should stress is that from the two aspects of cosmology mentioned in section \ref{Intro}, we have seen that we have had to modified the first, namely the nature of the quantum state in order to be compatible with the existence, at the fundamental (quantum) level, of the inhomogeneities and anisotropies that are behind the emergence of structure and thus of everything --including observers-- in our Universe.
+The first point we should stress is that, from the two aspects of cosmology mentioned in Sec. \ref{Intro}, we have seen that we have had to modify the first, namely, the nature of the quantum state, in order to be compatible with the existence, at the fundamental (quantum) level, of the inhomogeneities and anisotropies that are behind the emergence of structure and, thus, of everything--including observers--in our Universe.

-Namely, the standard physics of the very early Universe had to be supplemented with the collapse hypothesis in order to fully account for the process that created the primordial seeds for large-scale structure.
+In other words, the standard physics of the very early Universe had to be supplemented with the collapse hypothesis in order to fully account for the process that created the primordial seeds for large-scale structure.
 Otherwise, we could not really identify the process by which the inhomogeneity and anisotropies emerged from the initial vacuum.

-As in the standard approach, we take the curvature perturbations $\Psi$ to be the generators of the CMB anisotropy, $\delta T/ T$, however, in our approach, the observed fluctuations are determined not just by the initial vacuum state, which is and remains homogeneous and isotropic, but also by the characteristics of the collapse process, besides, of course the effects of the late time physics.
+As in the standard approach, we take the curvature perturbations $\Psi$ to be the generators of the CMB anisotropy, $\delta T/T$.
+However, in our approach, the observed fluctuations are determined, not just by the initial vacuum state, which is and remains homogeneous and isotropic, but also by the characteristics of the collapse process, besides, of course, by the effects of the late-time physics.

-In this more precise and detailed approach, it is clear that even if the primordial state can be consider as Gaussian; in the sense that the corresponding $n$-point functions are completely determined by the 2-point functions, --and thus the odd $n$, $n$-point functions vanish-- it might still be possible for collapse process to drastically affect and modify this.
-In other words there exist in principle the possibility that the collapse process itself introduces non-Gaussian characteristics into the state.
-We will not discuss this possibility here but only point it out as something to have in mind, and as a topic for future research.
+In this more precise and detailed approach, it is clear that, even if the primordial state can be considered as Gaussian, in the sense that the corresponding $n$-point functions are completely determined by the two-point functions--and, thus, the odd n-point functions vanish-- it might still be possible for the collapse processes to drastically affect and modify this.
+In other words, there exists, in principle, the possibility that the collapse process itself introduces non-Gaussian characteristics into the state.
+We will not discuss this possibility here, but only point it out as something to have in mind and a topic for future research.